Anton 2

 Anton 2, a specialized supercomputer developed by D. E. Shaw Research that simulates the motions of biomolecules, has replaced the original Anton 1 system previously at PSC.
 The new machine, operationally supported through a grant from the National Institutes of Health, enables life scientists to simulate much larger biomolecules for longer timescales than was previously feasible.

-The operations of Anton 3 at PSC are supported by the National Institute of General Medical Sciences of the National Institutes of Health under Award Number 1R24GM154042.
+Anton at PSC is a resource of the NIGMS National and Regional Resources Program.
+Its operations are supported by the National Institute of General Medical Sciences of the National Institutes of Health under Award Number 1R24GM154042.
 This content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.